adilsaid64/behavior-driven-subscriptions/README.md

 ![Alt Text](6.png)

-**K fold cross validation**

-Applied to assess the performance and generalization ability of a model.
-Results:

-SVM Accuracy: 0.767 (+/- 0.009)

 - Accuracy: The accuracy score indicates the overall correctness of the model's predictions.
 In your specific problem, an accuracy of 0.6839 means that the model correctly predicts customer subscriptions around 68.39% of the time.
 It suggests that the model has moderate predictive power in identifying potential subscribers.